-Ask for an Audit of Credits & Requirements
+Ask for an audit of credits and requirements

 Necessary so students know the status of credits earned and requirements satisfied before studying abroad.
 The audit is a good opportunity to discuss how Cornell Law School will treat credits and specific courses taken at the host institution.
 Make an appointment with Dawne Peacock, Director, International Programs at firstname.lastname@example.org.